 Interested in Joining?

-The WNRCD Board of Supervisors is seeking dedicated landowners living within the District to sit on the Board of Supervisors.
-There are 5 Supervisors and terms are 5 years with a fall election every year for a single seat.
-Do you think you have a skill you could bring to the Winooski NRCD team?
-Eligible Supervisors must own land and reside within WNRCD boundaries. *
+The WNRCD Board of Supervisors is seeking dedicated District residents to sit on the Board of Supervisors.
+Eligible Supervisors must reside within WNRCD boundaries.

 Rick Hopkins, Chair

 Rick graduated from Hartwick College with a degree in biology and earned his masters degree from the University of Vermont in Natural Resources Planning.
 After graduating from UVM, Rick spent two years working as a regional land use planner for the Martha’s Vineyard Commission before returning to Vermont to work for the Department of Environmental Conservation.
 Rick spent close to 29 years working with a wide variety of groups and partners to protect and improve surface water quality throughout Vermont by managing and controlling nonpoint sources of pollution.
 For many of those years Rick managed the Section 319 nonpoint source program, the Section 604b water quality planning program and the Vermont watershed grants program.
 In his spare time Rick is involved with the Cross Vermont Trail Association and the East Montpelier Trails Committee.
 Rick enjoys being outdoors, downhill skiing, mountain biking and hiking.
 Rick is a consistent bowler in the low 120s.
 Rick hails from a corner of paradise known as East Montpelier.